 Canstar Blue rates customer satisfaction across a wide range of products and services, with the core purpose of helping consumers make better purchase decisions.
 The ratings are based on professional market research to determine the perceptions of consumers who have recently purchased and / or used the specific products and services.
 The independent results are freely available to consumers via our website.

 None of our ratings constitute medical advice, and Canstar Blue is not making a recommendation or giving advice about medications or health related products.
 Always seek the advice of a doctor or pharmacist to find the right medication for you.

 We partner with respected professional market research agencies who undertake research on our behalf.
-We currently utilise Colmar Brunton, Australia’s largest independently owned Australian market research agency; I-view, an independent market research agency ranked third in the global research industry; and Qualtrics a global enterprise research platform who manage a range of accredited customer research panels.
-All agents we employ are members of AMSRS, the peak body for Australia’s market and social research industry; and work with panels that are ISO 26362 accredited.
+We currently utilise Colmar Brunton, Australia’s largest independently owned Australian market research agency; I-view, an independent market research agency, and Qualtrics a global enterprise research platform.
+All agents we employ are members of AMSRS, the peak body for Australia’s market and social research industry and work with panels that are ISO 26362 accredited.

 In most categories, the sample is broadly representative of the Australian population in terms of gender, age and location, and is based on ABS Census data.
 Due to low incidence in other categories, the sample may be representative of those consumers who have had experience with the category researched.
 Only people who have used the specific product or service within a nominated time frame are able to answer the questions and be included in the survey results.

 For example, only people who had purchased and consumed multivitamins in the last twelve months were included in the multivitamins results.
 The time frame specified for consumption or usage depends on the product or service category that is being researched.